pereznetworks/MyTunes/README.md

 - ability to add more videos
 - add playlist functionality

-## Breaking Changes with Current Versions of DOTNET 10

-- Will update here when
-    - coding samples and how-to is updated on Maui Community Toolkit docs...

-## Continue with or Reinstall Dotnet 9 and Previous Versions of exts and packs
+## using VS Code, continue with or Reinstall Dotnet 9 and Previous Versions of exts and packs

 - Once installed, verify that TargetFrameworks and Package References
     - These must specify versions of each dependency